Gorileng/printf/README.md

-This is a group project produced by Keneilwe Moremedi and Londiwe Khumalo
+This is a group project by Keneilwe Moremedi and Londiwe Khumalo